-Thessaloniki is the second largest city in Greece, but I knew nothing about it when we decided to add it to our Balkans itinerary.
+Thessaloniki is the second largest city in Greece.
+I knew nothing about it when we decided to add it to our Balkans itinerary.
 When I arrived in this Northern city, I fell in love pretty quickly.
 It has excellent museums, a great food scene, historic architecture and a beautiful seafront promenade – how could I not?

 Thessaloniki has a slightly different vibe to Athens.
 I would highly recommend visiting both.
 We stayed for 6 days, which was just enough time to get a feel for the character of the city, try a few different restaurants and spend plenty of time walking around and exploring.